Is Odontophobia Real? – Dental Fear and Anxiety

 Phobias are typically an amplified anxiety or fear, sometimes without explanation.
 Some phobias can be “cured” but more often than not, they are managed.
 It can take years of therapy to “cure” a phobia, but often when a patient needs dental work, they don’t have years to overcome their fear.

 Sedation dentistry offers solutions for those suffering from odontophobia and general anxiety over seeing a dentist.
-Dr. Reem Kidess serves the Phoenix, AZ and surrounding areas, and can help you with your custom sedation dentistry needs.
-Contact the office today for more information.
+Dr. Reem Kidess serves the Scottsdale, Phoenix and surrounding AZ areas, and can help you with your custom sedation dentistry needs.
+Contact our Scottsdale dental office today for more information.